Skip to content

 Is KernelSU compatible with Magisk?

-KernelSU's module system is conflict with Magisk's magic mount, if there is any module enabled in KernelSU, then the whole Magisk would not work.
+KernelSU's module system conflicts with Magisk's magic mount.
+If any module is enabled in KernelSU, Magisk will stop working entirely.

-But if you only use the su of KernelSU, then it will work well with Magisk: KernelSU modify the kernel and Magisk modify the ramdisk, they can work together.
+However, if you only use the su of KernelSU, it will work well with Magisk.
+KernelSU modifies the kernel, while Magisk modifies the ramdisk, allowing both to work together.

 Will KernelSU substitute Magisk?

-We don't think so and it's not our goal.
-Magisk is good enough for userspace root solution and it will live long.
+We believe that it isn't, and that isn't our goal.
+Magisk is good enough for userspace root solution and will have a long life.
 KernelSU's goal is to provide a kernel interface to users, not substituting Magisk.

-It is possible.
-But you should download the kernel source and intergrate KernelSU to the source tree and compile the kernel yourself.
+It's possible.
+But you should download the kernel source and intergrate KernelSU into the source tree, and compile the kernel yourself.

 Can KernelSU support devices below Android 12?